14 Data Cleaning

 2. Valid

-• Variables conform to the constraints that you have laid out in your data dictionary (e.g., variable types, allowable variable values and ranges, item-level missing values align with variable universe rules and defined skip patterns)
+• Variables conform to the constraints that you have laid out in your data dictionary (e.g., variable types, allowable variable values and ranges, item-level missingness aligns with variable universe rules and defined skip patterns)

 3. Accurate